top of page

 “Okay.”
 Charles took a deep breath.
 “What would you do if you thought a good friend was about to go off the rails?”

 “I mean, what would you do if someone you loved dearly was about to make a big mistake?
 At least, I’m guessing it would be a mistake.”
-Charles spoke up over the rattle and hum of that train.
+Charles spoke up over the noise of the train.
 “What would you say if they got up close and personal with someone young and pretty?”

 Hugo choked on what sounded like laughter.
 “Charles, if this is your way of telling me you’ve suddenly found the energy for sex, I’d probably think you were fibbing.”